ken011001/nyc_coronavirus_data/README.md

 ### [US Coronavirus Cases Historical Map - County Level](https://htmlpreview.github.io/?https://github.com/ken011001/nyc_coronavirus_data/blob/master/US_Coronavirus_Cases_Scatter_County.html)
 ###### Source of Data: *Johns Hopkins University Center for Systems Science and Engineering [https://github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19)*

+#

+###### For reference only, the accuracy of all the information in this repository depends on the sources of the dataset and the exact definition of the content.
+Sharing for this link (https://github.com/ken011001/nyc_coronavirus_data/blob/master/README.md) is not allowed unless my permission is granted.
+All other contents are not permitted to distribute.